 There are two solutions here, the first is to practice getting your guinea pig used to it.
 This involves going through the routine as above for cutting the nails but without actually cutting the nails.
 This routine gets your guinea pig used to having its paws and claws handled.
 Ensure you give lots of praise, petting and treats during these practice sessions.
 Then gradually introduce trimming the nails.

 Start with just trimming one and then stopping.
 Gradually build up to two nails each time and eventually, your guinea pig should be comfortable with having its nails trimmed.
 Alternatively, you can take your guinea pig elsewhere to get their nails trimmed.
 Check with your local vets if they offer that service and some pet shops with grooming sections also offer nail cutting services for a fee.

 How to care for sharp opposed to long nails

 If your guinea pigs nails are just sharp or if they are sharp whilst waiting for their monthly trim at the vets then using a simple nail file is perfect.
-There are no special nail files for guinea pigs but we prefer to use these ones as they are small enough to sneak a quick file in whilst our piggies are having their lap time treats.
+There are no special nail files for guinea pigs but we prefer to use ones like these as they are small enough to sneak a quick file in whilst our piggies are having their lap time treats.

+Hopefully, now you know How to cut guinea pigs nails.
+The more you perform this, the easier it will become.
 Every guinea pig is different and some are fine with having their nails cut and others not.
 We would love to hear your experience of cutting your guinea pigs nails!
 Comment below!